 A cervical disc extrusion is a condition that develops in the cervical (neck) region of the spine.
-It involves a ruptured intervertebral disc, which means the inner material of the disk has broken through the outer wall and has entered the spinal canal.
-Typically, disc extrusions in the neck occur between the fifth and sixth (C5/C6) or sixth and seventh (C6/C7) cervical vertebrae.
+It involves a ruptured spinal disc, which means the inner material of the disc has pushed through a tear in the tough outer wall and entered the spinal canal.
+In many cases, disc extrusions in the neck occur between the fifth and sixth (C5 to C6) or sixth and seventh (C6 to C7) cervical vertebrae.
 To learn about the cause of cervical disc extrusion, as well as the symptoms and treatment options associated with this condition, read the following article.

-In some cases, a cervical disc extrusion occurs due to the degeneration of cartilage that makes up the disc.
-The discs of cartilage in our spine are normally saturated with water to maintain their spongy, shock-absorbing qualities.
-Over time, the cartilage begins to break down and lose water, making it more susceptible to damage.
-The strong outer wall of the disc (annulus fibrosus) is more likely to bulge or tear at this point, which could lead to the disc’s gelatinous inner material (nucleus pulposus) seeping out.
-Extrusion occurs when the inner material leaks out of a crack in the annulus fibrosus and enters the spinal canal.
+In some cases, a cervical disc extrusion is caused by the degeneration of cartilage that makes up the disc.
+The discs in our spine are normally filled with a gel-like material to maintain their cushioning capabilities or shock absorption qualities.
+Over time, the cartilage begins to break down and the disc loses water content, making it more vulnerable to damage.
+The tough outer layer of the disc is more likely to bulge or tear at this point, which could lead to the disc’s inner material being pushed out.
+Extrusion occurs when the inner material is pressed out of the tear and enters the spinal canal.
 In addition to age-related degeneration, traumatic injury, excess body weight, tobacco use, alcohol consumption and even genetics can possibly contribute to disc extrusions.

-A cervical disc extrusion may never cause symptoms to develop.
-Pain usually will manifest only if the disc material impinges upon the spinal cord or a nerve root.
-If this impingement occurs in the upper (cervical) spine, it can cause shooting pains radiating from the point of compression, as well as other symptoms like tingling, weakness, numbness, and spasms in the shoulders, arms, and hands.
+A cervical disc extrusion does not always result in symptoms.
+Pain is usually the result of disc material coming into contact with nervous tissue, including the spinal cord or an exiting nerve root.
+If nerve compression occurs in the cervical spine, it can cause shooting pains that radiate from the point of compression, as well as other symptoms, including:

 After being diagnosed with cervical disc extrusion, your doctor may prescribe conservative nonsurgical methods to initially treat the condition.
-Pain medication, including nonsteroidal anti-inflammatory drugs (NSAIDs) can be purchased over-the-counter or prescribed, depending on your level of pain.
-These medications work to kill pain as well as help reduce inflammation of soft tissues close to the impinged spinal cord or nerve root.
-Similarly, applying an ice pack or a cold compress to the affected area can also help calm inflamed tissues and numb pain.
-Muscle relaxants or opioids may also be prescribed.
-Additionally, physical therapy might be recommended to begin strengthening the muscles around the disc extrusion and provide extra support to the spine.
+Pain medication, including nonsteroidal anti-inflammatory drugs (NSAIDs), can be prescribed or purchased over the counter, depending on your level of pain.
+Applying an ice pack or a cold compress to the affected area can also calm inflamed tissue and numb pain.
+Physical therapy might be recommended to strengthen the muscles around the disc extrusion and provide extra support to the spine.